In September more information for arrivals for 2023/24 will be made available to help you prepare for your arrival in Bath.

 English language and study support

-The University’s Skills Centre has extra courses for people with English as a second language.
+The University’s Academic Skills Centre has extra courses for people with English as a second language.

-We will give you more information on support during Welcome Week.
+We will give you more information on support in September.

 Personal Tutoring System

 Our Personal Tutoring System involves your:

 - Director of Studies

 - MSc Office Programme Support team